-- 3. Manufactured homes to be placed or substantially improved on sites in an existing manufactured home park or subdivision within Zones V1-30, V, and VE on the community's FIRM that have not incurred substantial damage as the result of a flood are to: - Meet the standards of residential construction in V Zones in Section 15.04.051; and - b.
+- 3. Manufactured homes to be placed or substantially improved on sites in an existing manufactured home park or subdivision within zones V1-30, V, and VE on the community's FIRM that have not incurred substantial damage as the result of a flood are to: - a.
+Meet the standards of residential construction in V zones in Section 15.04.051; and - b.
 Be elevated so that either: - i.
 The lowest floor of the manufactured home is at or above the base flood elevation, or - ii.
-The manufactured home chassis is supported by reinforced piers or other foundation elements of at least equivalent strength that are no less than 36 inches in height above grade and be securely anchored to an adequately anchored foundation system to resist floatation, collapse, and lateral movement. - B. All recreational vehicles placed on site in a special flood hazard area shall: - 1.
-Be on site for fewer than 180 consecutive days, - 2.
+The manufactured home chassis is supported by reinforced piers or other foundation elements of at least equivalent strength that are no less than thirty-six inches in height above grade and be securely anchored to an adequately anchored foundation system to resist floatation, collapse, and lateral movement. - B. All recreational vehicles placed on site in a special flood hazard area shall: - 1.
+Be on site for fewer than one hundred eighty consecutive days, - 2.
 Be fully licensed and ready for highway use.
-A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by

-- quick disconnect type utilities and security devices, and has no permanently attached additions; or - 3.
-Meet the permit requirements of 15.04.041 of this ordinance and the applicable elevation and anchoring requirements for manufactured homes.
+A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions; or - 3.
+Meet the permit requirements of Section 15.04.041 and the applicable elevation and anchoring requirements for manufactured homes.
+(Ord.
+21-07 § 11, 2021.)